lbwry782-star/ACE-Backend/README.txt

-ACE Backend (Render, iCount version – robust /generate, simple send_file)
+ACE Backend (Render, ultra-stable text-only demo)

 Endpoints:
-- GET /health  -> simple health check + 'pil_available' flag
+- GET /health  -> simple health check
-- POST /generate -> returns ZIP file with either:
+- POST /generate -> returns ZIP file with:
-    * 3 JPG placeholders + copy.txt (if Pillow is available)
+    * 3 small text files (ad_1.txt, ad_2.txt, ad_3.txt)
-    * OR 3 tiny text placeholders + copy.txt (if Pillow is not available)
+    * copy.txt with summary

-CORS is configured to allow all origins ("*") so that GitHub Pages frontend can always call this backend without header issues.
+No Pillow / image generation is used in this demo, to guarantee that the endpoint never crashes due to missing native libraries.
+This is only for testing the full payment → builder → ZIP flow.